ashish1009/kreator/README.md

   - Text Renderer
     - API created to render the Text either via Entity or without entity/Camera

+  - Math
+    - AABB

 ----------------
 - ECS Project
   - Scene
     - Viewport to load and set the viewport

+  - Editor
+    - Scene Hierarchy panel : To Grow With Time
+    - Property Grid API For ImGui : To Grow With Time
+    - Content Browser panel : To Optimize With Time
+    - ImGuimzo
+      - Mouse selectable entity

+  - Scene
+    - Entity Component System to make User friendly UI
+    - Entity class to store the component of entity
+    - Components : To Grow With Time
+    - Scene class to manage all entities : To Grow With Time

 ![](/kreator/layers/ecs_editor/output/ecs.png)

 ----------------